KipCollo/ToolsCorn/DevOps/orchestration/kubernetes/Readme.md

 1. The (Master node) - Hosts the Kubernetes Control Plane that controls and manages the whole Kubernetes system.
 2. The (worker) nodes - Runs actual applications you deploy.

-**COMPONENTS OF THE CONTROL PLANE** - The Control Plane is what controls and makes the whole cluster function.t consists of multiple components that can run on a single master node or be split across multiple nodes and replicated to ensure high availability.These resources/components are containerized application run as a pod.To list them you can use the command `kubectl get pods -n kube-system`.
+**COMPONENTS OF THE CONTROL PLANE** - The Control Plane is what controls and makes the whole cluster function.It consists of multiple components that can run on a single master node or be split across multiple nodes and replicated to ensure high availability.These resources/components are containerized application run as a pod.To list them you can use the command `kubectl get pods -n kube-system`.

 The Kubernetes master runs various server and manager processes for the cluster.
 Among the components of the master node are the kube-apiserver, the kube-scheduler, and the etcd database.
 As the software has matured, new components have been created to handle dedicated needs, such as the cloud-controller-manager; it handles tasks once handled by the kube-controller-manager to interact with other tools, such as Rancher or DigitalOcean for third-party cluster management and reporting.